haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/download-haddock3.md

 pip install haddock3
 ```

+**DISCLAMER**:

+By running this command, you will download a compiled executable of CNS (Crystallographic and NMR System) which is free of use for non-profit applications.
+For commercial use it is your own responsibility to have a proper license.
+For details refer to [the DISCLAIMER file](https://github.com/haddocking/haddock3/blob/main/DISCLAIMER.md) in the HADDOCK3 repository.

 ## Download haddock3 source code

 Haddock3 is an open source software and therefore its source code can be downloaded at any time.